Fire watch cameras to be considered in Sonoma Co. and installed within months

 One of the proposed fire watch camera locations is in the hills around Santa Rosa.

-Pepperwood Preserve is elevated enough to see the hilltops and much of the burn scaring from last year's firestorm.
+Pepperwood Preserve is elevated enough to see the hilltops and much of the burn scarring from last year's firestorm.
 If approved the cameras could be installed ahead of the one year anniversary.

 "We had success with them and still do in Southern California so absolutely it's something that we would definitely use," said Capt.
 Mohler.